chukwumaokere/tailwind-calendar-ui/README.md

 - [ ] Support multiple months and weeks
 - [ ] Sticky header when scrolling through months
 - [ ] Swap between list and Calendar?
-- [ ] Normalikze const rowSpan for 24 hour format
+- [ ] Normalize const rowSpan for 24 hour format
 - [x] Move calendar item to event component
 - [x] Add pointer to the event item
 - [ ] Add links to events